 These brilliantly satirical lyrics come from the song “Mother of Pearl” by Nellie McKay.
 As it says on the artist’s website:

 “You should know that Nellie McKay is hard to categorize.
 She’s done Brecht on Broadway, opened for Lou Reed at Carnegie Hall, sung Woody Allen movie songs at the Hollywood Bowl, performed on A Prairie Home Companion, duetted with Eartha Kitt and Triumph The Insult Comic Dog, played Hilary Swank’s sister on the big screen, paid tribute to Doris Day, and released three wildly acclaimed albums of original music.

-Her music is as tuneful and clever as the best of …
+Her music is as tuneful and clever as the …

 Pop-Culture | Posted by Brian C on 12/5/2010